NaveenAllam03/docker-file/docker.md

 - syntax
   - FROM <baseImage>:<version>
   - FROM centos:9
-- It should be the first instructon
+- It should be the first instructon, Because we need the baseOS to run